DanPen/react-revise/README.md

-# React Revise
+React Revise
 =========================

-Because traditional CMSs are dead.
+Because every app deserves a WYSIWYG.
-Call webhooks whenever you edit your components.
-This is a truly revolutionary way to do WYSIWYG.
+Message your API through webhooks whenever you edit your components.